evildmp/Arkestra/docs/getting_started.rst

 Getting Started
 ###############

-In order to make anything work, you'll need to do three things.
+In order to make anything work, you'll need to do log in to Admin and do three things.

 * create a Page
 * create an Entity